 In the interest of public health, SOU has decided to move to remote delivery of all courses during spring term of 2020.
 In addition to the comprehensive support you will find throughout the CATL website, please consult the Instructional Resiliency Guide for key resources and training opportunities to assist you in this transition.

-The Commons is where you can find faculty-curated information and resources for teaching and learning, and information about all Center activities.
+The Commons is where you can find faculty-curated information, faculty profiles, resources for teaching and learning, and information about all Center activities.
 Faculty may submit news or resources to be considered for curation and dissemination to the University community.
 Contribute to the Commons.

 It's the Little Things, Session 2

 Our Learning Circle met for the second time on November 6 in LIB 329.
 The topics were Predicting and Connecting as part of the Small Teaching process.
 Rediscovery was the main thread of the day as Jamie Hickner shared, “I liked the reminder of some of the teaching practices we used to do, but may have gotten away from over time.”

 In Chapter 3: Predicting the author describes reasons and strategies for asking students to make predictions on course content.
 For example, giving students a non-graded pretest on the material before they actually are exposed to it can lead to greater memory and understanding.
 It can also help disrupt what the author calls “fluency illusions” (p.
 51), showing students that they may actually be less fluent with learning concepts than they believe.

 Colleges that care about teaching often promote the value of "high-impact practices" and "transformative" learning.
 That could mean a writing-intensive course, a small seminar for freshmen, a service-learning project, or even something as simple as an informal meal in a faculty member’s home.